zhiyuanw101/zhiyuanw101.github.io/_posts/2020-12-10-Transaction.md

     - Read/ Write value matters
     - assign value to guarantee
     - **View serializability**
+      - make sure consistent
+      - view equivalent to serial schedule
+      - View equivalent:
         - **Initial Read**: If T1 reads an initial value A in S1, then T1 must also read that same initial value A in S2.
         - **Updated Read**: If T1 reads a value A' written by T2 in S1, then T1 must also read the same value A' written by T2 in S2.
         - **Final Write operation**: If the transaction T1 is the last to write A'' in S1, then T1 must also be the last to write A'' in S2.

 ### Conflict & Anomalies